AddressFinder/addressfinder-shopify/README.md

 Existing users can obtain their API key from the [AddressFinder Portal](https://portal.addressfinder.io/).

-### Customising the Checkout Page
+### Essential adjustments to the Checkout Page
 By default the Checkout page has a single address field enabled.
-Though if you want to have a second Address Line field(Address 2) then you will need to enable this.
-This can be done by going to Shopify Settings -> Checkout -> Form options -> Address line 2(apartment, unit, etc) -> select Optional/Required/Hidden as you wish -> Save.
+You will need to add a second Address Line field(Address 2) enabled in order to capture complete address details.
+This can be done by going to Shopify Settings -> Checkout -> Form options -> Address line 2(apartment, unit, etc) -> select Optional -> Save.

 ![Enable Second Address Field](/assets/multiple-address-lines.png)

 You can change the existing label and placeholder of the second address field (containing Apt, suite etc) to 'Address 2' if you feel that it may confuse your customers.
 This can be achieved by going to Shopify Settings -> Checkout -> Checkout language -> Manage checkout language -> Scroll down to the 'Checkout contact' heading.
-Under this heading, look for the Address 2 label and Address 2 placeholder fields which containing Apt, suite, etc. Change the contents of these fields to read Address 2 (optional - add this if the field is optional) and then click Save.
+Under this heading, look for the Address 2 label and Address 2 placeholder fields which containing Apt, suite, etc. Change the contents of these fields to read Address 2(optional) and then click Save.

 ![Rename Address 2 field](/assets/rename-address-2-field.png)